jan-grp/gesas-zauberpruefung/README.md

 This a small website created for a birthday gift.
 (Note that the final chest will only open properly if the website is opened with a specific query in the link)

+You can view the site here: https://gesas-zauberpruefung.vercel.app/ Do also note that the design of this website was only optimized for mobile-sized screens.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started